 - The Dean may elect to convene a review committee that will also submit a report to the APC.

 - The Self-Study and any additional supporting materials should be submitted to the Dean.

 - Certificates offered in collaboration with other units will be convened in consultation with those units.

 - L&S will convene a review committee in consultation with the Graduate School.

 - Review committees reports are discussed by the Graduate Faculty Executive Committee (GFEC) and by the L&S Academic Planning Council.

 Review Related to Low-Award Producing Certificate Programs

 In Spring 2020, the University Academic Planning Council approved an update to campus-level policy concerning low-award producing programs.
-Though this policy once focused majors and degrees, the revised policy includes undergraduate, graduate/professional, and capstone certificates.
+The revised policy includes undergraduate, graduate/professional, and capstone certificates.
 In short, all low-award producing programs are subject to review, and all programs that do not meet certain thresholds must submit annual reports to the Provost (facilitated by the College), regardless of the timing of their most recent regular review.